 - He writes a regular column for Sailing Magazine and is featured in Spinsheet.

 Hayes contributes significant time to community work.
 He chaired the Program Committee of the YMCA Camping Services Group and served on its Board for three years.
 He was a Director of the Milwaukee Yacht Club for four years, helping to renew its youth training facilities.
-He is currently on the Board of Directors of the Milwaukee Community Sailing Center, leading its Program Committee, helping to set long term strategy.
+He spent 8 years on the Board of Directors of the Milwaukee Community Sailing Center, leading its Program Committee.
+He is a current Director at Center for Resilient Cities.

 Hayes is an avid sailor with thirty years racing experience, starting on penguins, scows, and Solings, and graduating to big boats and sport boats.
 His sailing resume boasts thousands of course races and offshore miles in the Chicago-Mackinac, Queen’s Cup, Hook, and Trans-Superior races, winning many.

-Hayes lives in Shorewood, Wisconsin with his wife Angela, and his daughters Kate (17) and Elizabeth (14), all decorated sailors.
+Hayes lives in Shorewood, Wisconsin with his wife Angela, and his daughters Kate and Elizabeth, all decorated sailors.
 The Hayes family actively races and cruises together on Syrena, a B-32, out of the South Shore Yacht club.